 For Professional or Consulting Services, the Competitive Proposal method is most advantageous to the Administrator

-- Determining factor: Provider price, qualifications, experience, knowledge
+- Determining factor: Most advantageous to the Administrator, with price, qualifications, experience, knowledge, etc., also considered

 2. Procurement Type: Competitive Proposal

 The Competitive Proposal method requires the Administrator to publicly solicit the best qualified professional based on established selection criteria, such as price, qualifications, knowledge, and experience.
 A minimum of two (2) acceptable bids must be received to meet the competitive proposal requirement.
 The awarded contract and price are subject to negotiation.

 Individuals involved in the procurement process may include, but are not limited to:

 The Administrator does not need to identify separate individuals for each of the following roles.
 One individual may assume several of the roles outlined below as long as the assignment of roles maintains separation of duties and avoids conflict of interest.